Pupler/Password-Manager/README.md

 ﻿# 🔐 Password Manager

-A modern desktop password manager application built with WPF (.NET Framework), featuring a sleek dark theme and essential password management capabilities.
+A modern WPF (.NET Framework) desktop application for managing passwords, featuring a sleek dark theme and all essential security tools.

 ## 📸 Preview